The Construct Image

 User environment

-Section titled “User environment”The construct creates a claude user with:
+Section titled “User environment”The construct creates an agent user with:

 - Home directory at